 Acts 2:41-42; I Corinthians 11:2; Ephesians 1:22-23; Ephesians 4:11; I Corinthians 12:4, I Corinthians 12:8-11; Acts 14:23; Acts 6:5-6; Acts 15:23; Acts 20:17-28; I Timothy 3:1-7; I Timothy 3:8-13; Matthew 28:19-20; Colossians 1:18; Ephesians 5:23-24; I Peter 5:1-4; Acts 15:22; Jude 3-4; II Corinthians 8:23-24; I Corinthians 16:1; Malachi 3:10; Leviticus 27:32; I Corinthians 16:2; I Corinthians 6:1-3; I Corinthians 5:11-13

 Baptism and the Lord’s Supper

-We believe that Christian baptism is the immersion in water of a believer.
-In the name of the Father, Son and the Holy Spirit, should be performed under the authority of the local church.
+We believe that Christian baptism is the immersion in water of a believer, in the name of the Father, Son and the Holy Spirit, performed under the authority of the local church.
 Baptism is a beautiful emblem of our identification with the buried and risen Savior, which is reflected in our death to sin and resurrection to a new life.
 Baptism is also a prerequisite to the privileges of church relation and serves as an identification with that local body along with its doctrinal teachings.